IT CAN FEEL SAFER AGAIN

 Healing Through EMDR Therapy

-I use EMDR (Eye Movement Desensitization and Reprocessing) to help clients safely process and release single-incident traumas—those “stuck” memories that keep playing on repeat.
+I use EMDR (Eye Movement Desensitization and Reprocessing) to help clients safely process and release single-incident trauma, those “stuck” memories that keep replaying.
 EMDR is a research-backed, powerful method that helps the brain reprocess traumatic events so they no longer feel overwhelming, triggering, or present.

-Imagine feeling 100 times lighter as that memory fades into the background.
+Imagine feeling lighter as that memory fades into the background.

 You don’t have to go through this alone.
 I’ll walk beside you, step by step, offering a safe, steady space as we work together toward relief.